hvn2001/restaurant-management-api/README.md

 ## Usage

+1. Move the validated CSV file to the data folder.

-1. Run the Flask application:
+2. Run the Flask application:

     ```bash
     python app.py
     ```

-2. Once the server is running, you can access the API endpoints.
+3. Once the server is running, you can access the API endpoints.

 ## Endpoints